mohamedgamalmoha/SW-Task-Matrix-Flatten/README.md

-# SW-Task-Matrix-Conversion
+# SW-Task-matrix-Flatten
 A program that convert 3d vectors to 1d and vice versa.

 ## The following requirements are specified
-- Function generate_1d_matrix
+- Function "generate_1d_matrix" randomly generates 1D vector
-- Take min and max values of x from the user.
+- Function "generate_3d_matrix" randomly generates 3D vector
-- The following operators is supported: + - / * ^.-
+- Function "convert_3d_to_1d" converts 3D vector to 1D
-- The GUI is simple and beautiful (well organized).
+- Function "convert_1d_to_3d" converts 1D vector to 3D

 ## How to run the program correctly
 - Install python (in case it was not installed)
-- Run the python file:
+- The program uses built-in libraries, so no external packages installation are required.
+Simply run the python file:
     ```
     python function_plotter.py
     ```